 Ninety percent of your final grade will be based on a three-hour written final examination.
 The exam will be limited open book.
 You may refer to the statutory compilation, the textbook and its supplement, any additional materials that I hand out or post on TWEN, your class notes, and any outline you have prepared in whole or in part.
-You may not refer to commercial outlines or treatises (other than our textbook).
+You may not refer to commercial outlines or treatises.
 You may use a calculator.